 Which Numbered Pair of Phrases Best Completes the Table

 You've seen them before.
+A table.
 Some rows filled in, some blank.
+A few answer choices labeled with numbers.
 Two columns, maybe three.
-A few answer choices labeled with numbers.
-Which means a table.
 And the question: which numbered pair of phrases best completes the table?

 If you've stared at one of these on a practice test and felt your brain stall, you're not alone.
-On the flip side, these questions show up on the GRE, the LSAT, various logic and verbal reasoning tests, and even some job aptitude assessments.
-Consider this: they look deceptively simple.
-A table with blanks.
-So pick the right pair.
+Day to day, a table with blanks.
+These questions show up on the GRE, the LSAT, various logic and verbal reasoning tests, and even some job aptitude assessments.
+They look deceptively simple.
+Pick the right pair.
 Easy, right?

 Not always.
-Here's why most people get them wrong, and how to actually nail them Turns out it matters..
+Here's why most people get them wrong, and how to actually nail them That alone is useful..

 What Is a Table Completion Question